 For BIM Execution, the preferred notation for process mapping development is the Business Process Modeling Notation (BPMN) developed by the Management Group.
 One of the key elements of the BPMN is the visual appearance of the process map in terms of the symbols and markers used.
 These should conform to the shapes defined in BPMN specification.

-To develop a Process Map for the BIM Plan, the following symbols may be used:
+The following symbols can be used to develop a Process Map for the BIM Plan:

 Table 3.1: Process Mapping Notation for BIM Process Maps